stable-lab/MAGE/README.md

 8. temperature: Argument for LLM generation randomness.
 Usually between [0, 1]
 9. top_p: Argument for LLM generation randomness.
 Usually between [0, 1]
 10. max_token: Maximum number of tokens the model is allowed to generate in its output.
 11. key_cfg_path: Path to your key.cfg file.
-Defaulted to be under MAGE/tests
+Defaulted to be under MAGE

 ## Development Guide